percona/pmm-doc/source/manage/client-annotations.rst

    Annotate the current node or that specified by ``--node-name``.

 ``--service``
-   Annotate the service running on the current node.
-If there is more than one service, annotate that specified by ``--service-name``.
+   Annotate all services running on the current node, or that specified by ``--service-name``.

 ``--tags``
    A quoted string that defines one or more comma-separated tags for the annotation.
 Example: ``"tag 1,tag 2"``.